bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #2**: for every person, find the total value of all packages they ordered in February of any year, as well as the number of all such packages, the largest value of any such package, and the percentage of those packages that were specifically on Valentine's day
+**Good Example #2**: For every person, find the total value of all packages they ordered in February of any year, as well as the number of all such packages, the largest value of any such package, and the percentage of those packages that were specifically on Valentine's day

 ```py
 %%pydough